- Explain how the collar collects ephemeris data to accurately determine GPS location (and how customers should respond accordingly)

 - Take your collar outside, preferably to an area with an unobstructed view of the sky (not a lot of overhead tree cover or surrounding buildings, etc.)

 - We recommend that you walk around with the collar during this process, so you can see the Pet Pin adjust to your location on the My Map screen once the GPS is calibrated (if the collar is idle, the Pet Pin will not move, so you can't verify GPS accuracy).
 That being said, the process will still work even if you simply let the collar sit outside for a few minutes.
+Make sure to slightly shake the collar while you are moving so its motion sensors can be triggered and send location updates back to your app.

 - Through the use of innovative new technology, your Halo Collar will receive satellite position data when plugged in to charge and connected to WiFi.
 This data will alleviate the need for you to calibrate your collar's GPS often.